thomassuedbroecker/bee-agent-framework-multi-agent-workflow-example/README.md

 * The first question addresses a matter requiring `up-to-date` information, which means that a specialist must formulate a response.

 * The second question is designed to require current facts and additional information, which can't be easily found with a search engine on the internet.
 The goal of the second question is not to obtain a concrete answer but to demonstrate that the combination of a specialist and research is effective and the solver is able to successfully integrate this information.
-However, it is important to note that humans or agents cannot answer the second question this topic quickly.
+However, it is important to note that humans or agents cannot answer the second question related to this topic quickly.

 These are the two different questions which the workflow should answer: